Iman Johnson and her American teammates left the United States on a Saturday in 2002. They arrived in Ethiopia on the following Monday in 1994.

 On campus, Iman notices two Ethiopian men in white coats with stethoscopes peeking out of their pockets.
 She initiates a conversation with them.
 Like a lot of Ethiopians, they speak English, although their native language is Amharic.

 She asked them about themselves, but they were curious about the American and her beliefs.
-She explained that people at Great Commission (the name for Campus Crusade in Ethiopia) invited her to spend her summer in their country.
+She explained that people at Great Commission (the name for Cru in Ethiopia) invited her to spend her summer in their country.

 "Ethiopians have good hospitality and are usually curious about guests from other countries," says Damtew Kifelew, national director of the campus ministry for Great Commission.
 "When it comes to foreigners, they open up and listen to them."